olebole/python-cpl/doc/recipe.rst

    Base directory for temporary directories where the recipe is executed.
 The working dir is created as a subdir with a random file name.
-If set to :keyword:`None`, the system temp dir is used.
+If set to :obj:`None`, the system temp dir is used.
    Defaults to :literal:`'.'`.

 .. attribute:: Recipe.threaded